Fall Soup Recipes

 Ingredients

-• Fresh Ginger: Adds warmth and brightness
+• Fresh ginger 1 tablespoon, grated: Adds warmth and bright, zesty notes

-• Onion: Creates a savory base
+• Onion 1 medium, chopped: Creates a savory flavor base

-• Garlic: Deepens overall flavor
+• Garlic 2 cloves, minced: Deepens the overall flavor

-• Salt: Enhances natural sweetness
+• Salt to taste: Enhances the natural sweetness

-• Lemon Juice: Brightens and balances richness
+• Lemon juice 1–2 teaspoons, fresh: Brightens and balances the richness

 Equipment